ccz181078/Coq-BB5/CoqBB5/BB4/README.md

 make
 ```

+This takes about 30 seconds (Apple silicon), using Coq's `native_compute` (`opam install coq-native`).

 ## Proof structure

 The main definitions and `BB(4) = 107` theorem statement are in `BB4_Statement.v` (this file does not require much Coq knowledge to be understood).
 The entry-point of the proof is located in `BB4_Theorem.v`.

 ### Tree Normal Form (TNF) enumeration

-The proof enumerates 2-state 4-symbol machines in [Tree Normal Form](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form) (**TNF**).
+The proof enumerates 4-state machines in [Tree Normal Form](https://wiki.bbchallenge.org/wiki/Tree_Normal_Form) (**TNF**).
 Each enumerated machine is passed through a pipeline of deciders which are algorithm trying to prove whether the machine halts or not:

 - If the machine halts, i.e. meets an undefined transition, a new subtree of machines is visited for all the possible ways to fill the undefined transition
 - If the machine does not halt, it is a leaf of the TNF tree